 The School of Journalism and Mass Communication at UW-Madison also gives students the choice between a research-oriented or professional option for its Master of Arts in Journalism and Mass Communication.
 Students in the professional path must complete a minimum of 30 credits, along with an internship at a media company related to journalism.
 As their capstone requirement, students are required to submit a final portfolio highlighting five projects they produced during their studies, internship, or independently while enrolled in the program.
 The Professional MA can be pursued through one of three specialty tracks: Political and Civic Journalism; Science, Health, and Technology Reporting; or International Reporting.
 Those who opt for the Research MA degree path also must complete 30 graduate-level course credits to qualify for their master’s.
 In addition, students will need to develop and submit an original thesis, which must be successfully defended in front of a three-person certification committee at the end of the program.

 University of Wisconsin-Milwaukee’s Department of Communication offers a Master of Arts in Communication program with a wide range of focus areas to choose from.
-Students can specialize in organizational/professional communication, intercultural/international communication, interpersonal communication/meditation, rhetoric/public communication, or rhetorical leadership.
+Students can focus their studies in areas such as organizational/professional communication, intercultural/international communication, interpersonal communication/meditation, rhetoric/public communication, or rhetorical leadership.
+Students can also create their own plan of study with their advisor, as the program does not have formal specializations.
 The curriculum consists of 30 course credits, and students may select to complete either a thesis or MA Portfolio Project (MAPP).
 Required courses include a proseminar entitled The Discipline of Communication, as well as one of the following methods courses: Quantitative Research in Communication, Critical Analysis of Communication, Qualitative Research in Communication, or Measurement and Evaluation in Speech Communication.
 The program has a varied list of electives for students to take, including Contemporary Issues in Freedom of Speech, Great American Speakers and Issues, Managerial Communication, Argumentation in Theory and Practice, Gender and Communication, Communication and HIV/AIDS, and more.

-There is one school in Wisconsin that offers the option of completing a master’s degree in communication online.
+There are four schools in Wisconsin that offer the option of completing a master’s degree in communication online.
 Marquette University’s Master of Arts in Corporate Communication program can be pursued through entirely online study.
 As discussed above, the program is comprised of 30 credit hours, and combines coursework from both the university’s Deiderich College of Communication and Graduate School of Management.
 Through courses in communication theory, public relations, leadership, business, and finance, students develop the unique skillset needed to effectively manage internal and external communications for large corporations.
 There is also a significant international business component, which covers topics in global marketing and human resources management, and includes the option to study abroad or complete an internship in another country.

 Another option for Wisconsin students interested in earning a master’s in communication online is to enroll in a program from an out-of-state school.
 Many colleges and universities across the country offer online graduate programs in the field that accept Wisconsin residents.
 However, due to state specific authorizations, not all programs are open to students in every state.
 It is also important to note that some online master’s in communication programs include certain on-campus requirements, such as orientation events or in-person training sessions.
 The number and length of these campus visits vary by program, so students should be sure they fully understand any travel requirements before applying.
 MastersinCommunications.com classifies a program as online only if it entails two or fewer campus visits per year.